JawwadQammar/University-Student-Record-Management/README.md

 We design a program that manages student records at a university.

 ## Input
-a.
-StudentsMajorsList.csv -- contains items listed by row.
+- a) StudentsMajorsList.csv -- contains items listed by row.
 Each row contains student ID, last name, first name, major, and optionally a disciplinary action indicator
-b.
-GPAList.csv -- contains items listed by row.
+- b) GPAList.csv -- contains items listed by row.
 Each row contains student ID and the student GPA.
 c.
 GraduationDatesList.csv – contains items listed by row.
 Each row contains student ID and graduation date.
 d.
 StudentsMajorsList.csv -- contains items listed by row.
 Each row contains student ID, last name, first name, major, and optionally a disciplinary action indicator
 e.
 GPAList.csv -- contains items listed by row.
 Each row contains student ID and the student GPA.